Sheena Monnin: Miss USA 2012 controversy

 According to an interview with Monnin's father by The Daily Beast, the other demands included that Monnin remove from her Facebook page all references to Trump or the pageant.
 He said that when he conveyed the message she would not remove the material, Michael Cohen "threw a fit on the phone.
 He basically said if I went along with my daughter I was an idiot.
 And said that she should apologize and if she didn’t want to, then ‘Game on,’ and he slammed the phone down.
 And that was the end of the conversation."

 On July 2, 2013, Federal Judge J. Paul Oetken upheld the decision that Monnin must pay Donald Trump and the Miss USA pageant for direct damages caused by calling the pageant "fraudulent".
 The decision was based on the legal principle that arbitrations are rarely voided.
-The ruling stated: "The court does not take lightly that Monnin is compelled to pay ...a devastating monetary award."

 A November 4, 2013 lawsuit against her prior lawyer was reported by TMZ to have been settled for "somewhere north of a million bucks", and a deal was made to settle with Trump for "more than a million bucks".
 Her father told The Daily Beast that she "no longer speaks publicly about the lawsuit." and "She’s fine.
 She’s moved on with her life.
 She’s not had to rescind what she said."
 The Beast noted that the judgment "was satisfied in August 2014", and speculated that she might be under a gag order as part of the deal.

 Jeff Lee, a judge for Miss Universe, later told GQ that since 2005, Donald Trump would pick as many as six semifinalists to go on to the final round, allegedly in response to the failure of Oleksandra Nikolayenko to progress in 2004.
 GQ reported that "the international finals are rigorously judged" but described "massaging" at lower stages, quoting Anya Ayoung-Chee (2008 Miss Trinidad and Tobago) who said "You kind of know the thing is fixed and predetermined.
 Still, you make the most of it and just make sure people recognize you anyway."